Imperial College London - Department of Medicine

-You must have excellent verbal and written communication skills.
+A self-starter, you will have excellent verbal and written communication skills.
 You must also be able to relate well with others, form positive relationships with a wide range of people and to work as part of a team, as well as independently.
-A creative approach to problem solving, the ability to develop and apply new concepts, techniques and methods are essential.
 You must also be highly motivated, committed to meeting deadlines, and have the ability to show initiative.
-The ideal candidate will have the passion and drive to tackle and overcome scientific problems.
+The ideal candidate will have the passion and drive to tackle and overcome management problems.

-For further information about the post, please contact Ed McGowan firstname.lastname@example.org.
+For further information about the post, please contact Dr Debbie King firstname.lastname@example.org

-To apply for this vacancy, please click Apply Online below (please select “Job Search” then enter the job title or vacancy reference number into “Keywords”).
-Please complete and upload an application form as directed quoting reference number HM2016216.
+Our preferred method of application is online via our website at www3.imperial.ac.uk/employment (please select “Job Search” then enter the job title or vacancy reference number into “Keywords”).
+Please complete and upload an application form as directed quoting reference number HM2016214.